Use these Sounds Like School Spirit back-to-school activities to pair with this adorable picture book during the first week of school.

 These Sounds Like School Spirit (affiliate link) activities are great for back to school!
 I have several other great resources to use the first week of school, too!

-- Click here for twenty back to school read-alouds, paired with standards-based activities
+- 20 Back-to-School read-alouds, paired with standards-based activities

-- Click here for a 90s themed classroom community building resource.
+- 90s-themed classroom community-building resource.
 (Seriously, it’s SO fun!)

 - Find your grade level and click on an image below for my favorite back to school resources.